-Modernizing land use planning will support past planning and ongoing stewardship initiatives, and capitalize on new opportunities in response to emerging challenges in the management of B.C.’s public lands and natural resources.
+Modernizing land use planning supports past planning and ongoing stewardship initiatives and capitalizes on new opportunities in response to emerging challenges in the management of B.C.’s public lands and natural resources.

-As well as advancing reconciliation efforts, land use planning will support economic opportunities, increase certainty for those who operate on the land and provide trusted stewardship of B.C.’s natural resources.
+In addition to advancing reconciliation efforts, land use planning supports economic opportunities, increases certainty for those who operate on the land and provides trusted stewardship of B.C.’s natural resources.

-Land use planning will be carried out in partnership between the B.C. government and Indigenous governments.
-The values, traditions, knowledge, and cultural practices of Indigenous people will be an integral component of planning processes.
+Land use planning is carried out in partnership between the B.C. government and Indigenous governments.
+The values, traditions, knowledge, and cultural practices of Indigenous people are an integral component of planning processes.

 Strong, sustainable economy